 Campus Ministry: Wayne

 Cup of Grace is located just south of the Willow Bowl at Wayne State College.
 Cup of Grace is a Christian Coffee House that provides a place to meet, study and share in the Word of God.
-Connect with Cup of Grace by contacting Rev. Erik Christensen at email@example.com or calling Grace Lutheran Church, Wayne at 402-375-1905.
+Connect with Cup of Grace by contacting Rev. Michael Buchhorn at firstname.lastname@example.org or calling Grace Lutheran Church, Wayne at 402-375-1905.

 In 1991, the Nebraska District, along with the Laborers for Christ, bought and constructed the present Lutheran Student Center.
 The Laborers for Christ enlisted many volunteer hours of the members of Grace Lutheran Church to help create a building that would provide a Campus Center where students could come relax, study, eat, and visit.